Corporate Notes and Bonds

 The investor receives a fixed rate of interest until a pre-determined date.
 Then the coupon increases if the issuer does not call the bond.

-The corporate bond market is broad and liquid, with more than $707.5 billion issued in 2005* alone.
+The corporate bond market is broad and liquid, with more than $1.52 trillion issued in 2016* alone.

 A fairly liquid secondary market allows investors to sell or trade their securities at market price.